 top of page

 Working with rudimentary analogue technology and with concerns of an uncertain future, the documents occupy a physical space in plastic casing, away from the instability of cyberspace and digital corruption.
 They wait to be discovered by our successors: human or otherwise.
 Footage is recorded data: it exists post-event, attempting to provide evidence for something which is unproven, or unidentified.
-Video files and documentary films in cassette tapes produce a linear timeline or pathway of a journey set in time.
+Videos on cassette tapes produce a linear timeline or pathway of a journey set in time.
 Placed onto monitors or framed as stills they become objects to be encountered, providing a visual investigation into movement; presence; potentiality.

 bottom of page